- School Exams

-Jharkhand Academic Council organizes intermediate exam yearly to assess class 12th students in the state.
-This year, JAC board exams will be held from March 2023, tentatively
+Jharkhand Academic Council organizes intermediate exams yearly to assess class 12th students in the state.
+This year, JAC board exams will be held from March 14 to April 5, 2023.

 - Students should strictly refer to the JAC 12th 2023 syllabus to prepare for the Jharkhand inter exams.